cmungall/shoge/README.md

     layer(@X) --> {hierarchy_member_type(X,wall)},[@X].

-The following rules generate additional axioms connecting continuous segments in the proximo-distal axis and adjacent layers:
+The following rules generate additional axioms connecting continuous segments in the proximo-distal axis and adjacent segments in distinct layers, also adding part_of relationships between segments (both through the layers and through the segments):

     about *-->
             layer_of_digestive_tract(X),{X =::= ( (@LT1) and maximal_part_of some (@S))},